 Grundy Art Gallery

-Founded in 1911 by the Grundy brothers, The Grundy Art Gallery for over 100 years has been the centre of cultural and artistic life in Blackpool.
+Founded in 1911 by the Grundy brothers Cuthbert and John, the Blackpool Grundy Art Gallery for over 100-years has been the centre of cultural and artistic life in Blackpool.
 The gallery’s recent exhibitions have included works from acclaimed artists like David Hockney and Matt Stokes.

 Sitting in the shadow of the Blackpool Tower lies one of the world’s largest pieces of public art, the Comedy Carpet.
 Created by artist Gordon Young, and designed in collaboration with Why Not Associates this is Blackpool’s answer to the Hollywood Hall of Fame.